amoiseiev/atlasExample/README.md

 # atlasExample

-Example for simple, single PostgreSQL database schema reconciliation using Atlas as a Go library.
+Example for simple, declarative PostgreSQL database schema reconciliation using Atlas Go library and SQL DDL.
+No ORM.

-No ORM, just SQLx with PGX.